-“600,000 are arrested a year for marijuana possession,” he lamented the majority of country living under prohibitionist regimes and said enforcement of racist polices Altieri noted.
+He lamented the majority of the country living under prohibitionist regimes and said the enforcement of racist policies.

-“We’ve lasted for 50 years and seen crisis before, and they always end, and we can come up stronger he described.
+“We’ve lasted for 50 years and seen crises before.
+They always end, and we can come up stronger,” Altieri described.

 He admitted it was aggravating legalization that has been stalled because they’re not meeting.
 But it will be better in the long run.
 Sixty-eight percent across party lines support.